Facts about the Snowy Owl HABITAT:

 Snowy owls spend the summer in the very far northern reaches of the Arctic, where they breed.
 In the winter they migrate south, but usually only as far as southern Canada.
 However, these owls will occasionally have a very successful breeding year, and a sudden increase in population will cause them to spread much farther south into the United States.
 Tundra was found near Spokane during one of these population events, known as an “irruption”.
 In the winter of 2011-2012, snowy owls were seen as far south as Idaho, Missouri, Oklahoma, and Massachusetts.

 Their main prey is the lemming.
 When necessary, they will also hunt other small rodents, rabbits, waterfowl, or even fish.
 The owl will sit for most of the day, watching and listening for food.
 When prey is spotted, they will swoop silently down to catch it in their powerful talons.
 Like the great gray owl, the snowy owl can detect rodents tunneling under the snow completely by sound.
 They are able to fly down and “punch” through the snow to catch their meal.

 MALES V FEMALES:

-Male and female snowy owls are somewhat color dimorphic.
+Male and female snowy owls are somewhat sexually dimorphic.
 Young males have a white bib and a white spot on the back of the head, with dark brown barring on the rest of the body which fades as they get older.
 Old male snowy owls can become almost pure white.
 Female snowy owls keep the dark bars throughout their life.
 While there is some overlap, the whitest snowy owls will always be males, and the darkest owls will always be female.
 All snowy owls have bright yellow eyes.

 The snowy owl is considered the largest and heaviest owl in North America.
 The great horned owl and the great gray owl come close, but neither quite has the body mass or wingspan to compare to the snowy.